jbcoe/value_types/DRAFT.md

 We propose the addition of two new class templates to the standard library to represent indirectly stored values: `indirect` and `polymorphic`.
-Both class templates represent free-store allocated objects with value-like semantics.
+Both class templates represent free-store-allocated objects with value-like semantics.
 `polymorphic<T>` can own any object of a type publicly derived from `T`, allowing composite classes to contain polymorphic components.
-We require the addition of two classes to avoid the cost of virtual dispatch (calling the copy constructor of a potentially derived-type object through type-erasure) when copying of polymorphic objects is not needed.
+We require the addition of two classes to avoid the cost of virtual dispatch (calling the copy constructor of a potentially derived-type object through type erasure) when copying of polymorphic objects is not needed.

 ## Design requirements